Costochondritis vs. Heart Attack: Knowing the Difference

 - Your daily activities are significantly affected by the pain

-- If you experience heart palpitations along with chest pain, this could indicate a more serious condition that requires prompt treatment.
+- You experience heart palpitations along with chest pain, which could indicate a more serious condition that requires prompt treatment

 Diagnosis of Costochondritis